michelleoco/michelleoco/README.md

 ## 🔭 What I’m Working On

-- **Billy BINGO** — A fan-driven concert BINGO app inspired by Billy Strings, featuring a React frontend and an Express backend that pulls song data from historical setlists.
+**Billy BINGO** — A fan-driven concert BINGO app inspired by Billy Strings, featuring a React frontend and an Express backend that pulls song data from historical setlists.

----

-## 🛠️ What I Build

-I create full-stack web applications that solve real problems and bring people together.
-Whether crafting responsive interfaces or building secure backend APIs, I focus on clean code and great user experiences.
-I enjoy blending art and tech to build apps that are both functional and fun.
+In-progress:
+- **Game Features:** Implement real-time marking of played songs and automatic BINGO detection/notifications.
+- **User Archive:** Allow fans to save and revisit past BINGO cards as digital memorabilia.
+- **Social Sharing:** Enable users to compare cards and share BINGO wins with friends.

 ---